meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 1. Import the [pythonapp](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/python.yaml) into the Meshery playground.
 ![](./screenshots/dl12.png)

-2. `Drag and drop` the Python app design to `Hello kubernetes-main` so that the designs are merged properly.
+2. `Drag and drop` the Python app design to `Hello kubernetes` so that the designs are merged properly.
 ![](./screenshots/dl13.png)

 3. Click on `Merge` to merge the designs.